 Not very tasty, but absolutely perfect for crafts; this

-petit oregano is graced with long wands of true pink flowers perfect for
+beautiful oregano is graced with long wands of fat dark purple flower

 accenting any wreath or arrangement.
-Hardy in Zones 7-11, it too
+Hardy in Zones 6-11, it makes an

 before the bracts start to brown.
 Use the flowers fresh